drghirlanda/alex/Docs/AlexManual.md

 experimental groups are defined.
 Groups 1 and 2 differ in the order in which tasks 1 and 2 are administered; group 3 is administered only task 1.
-(Phases containing startup or end messages do not appear in the table, but must be included if desired.) \labe{groups-pahseorder}
+(Phases containing startup or end messages do not appear in the table, but must be included if desired.) \label{groups-phaseorder}

 \phantomsection \addcontentsline{toc}{subsection}{The \texttt{Parameters.csv} file}
 \subsection*{The \texttt{Parameters.csv} file} \label{global}